Models¶

 return df

-This approach allows us to run each bauplan model as an independent unit in a fully declarative way - all we need to run a bauplan model deterministically in the cloud is the code.
+This approach allows you to run each bauplan model as an independent unit in a fully declarative way: all you need to run a Bauplan model deterministically in the cloud is the code.

 This enhances reproducibility, prevents unintended cross-contamination between environments on the same machine, and provides the freedom to introduce new Python packages without worrying about backward compatibility.
-In fact, we can run a pipeline where different models use different versions of the same packages and different interpreters, as shown below:
+In fact, you can run a pipeline where different models use different versions of the same packages and different versions of the Python interpreter.

 @bauplan.model()